j5155/Documentation/src/overview.md

 ---

-This documentation covers a variety of critical topics, such as:
+This documentation covers a variety of critical topics regarding Pedro Pathing, such as:

 - **[Setup:](prerequisites.md)** Step-by-step instructions to integrate Pedro Pathing into your robot’s codebase.
 - **[Localization Methods:](./localization/pick.md)** Techniques for precise robot positioning, including odometry and sensor fusion approaches.